sunk-robotics/BOB-ROV/README.md

 3. You can chagne any other settings to your preferences, with particular attention to `Localization Options`

 # Building, Running, and Testing
-Thanks to the justfile this is rather trivial.
-Assuming you've done everything else correct previously, you have the following options.
-Note that the default behavior is, as is done with cargo, to build the dev profile.\
+Thanks to the justfile this is rather trivial

-Prepend `release` to build for release.\
-Example: `just run release` to build, sync, and run a release build.
+### Options
+You have the following options for easily building and syncing with the pi:
 - Run `just build` to build.
 - Run `just sync` to build and sync to the pi.
 - Run `just deploy-binary` to build and deploy the binary to pi.
 (THIS ONLY COPIES THE BINARY AND DOES NOT PERFORM A SYNC)
 - Run `just run` to build, deploy, and run the binary on the pi.
 (THIS ONLY COPIES THE BINARY AND DOES NOT PERFORM A SYNC)
 - Run `just run-cargo` to build, sync, and `cargo run` on the pi.
 - Run `just test-cargo` to build, sync and `cargo test` on the pi.

+### Note:
+The default behavior is, as is done with cargo, to build the dev profile.\
+Prepend `release` to build for release.\
+**Example:** run `just run release` to build, sync, and run a release build.\